This post contains affiliate links.

-In the peak of the summer (or even in the spring, because let’s face it — some of these days can be hot), there’s nothing better than cooling down with your favorite flavor of popsicle.
+At the peak of summer (or even in spring, because let’s face it—some of those days can be hot), there’s nothing better than cooling down with your favorite popsicle.
+(I would know—I wrote a best-selling popsicle cookbook for this very reason!)

-Today, we’re trading in plain old fruit pops for popsicles filled with some oompf!
-These 3 ingredient fruit and yogurt popsicles are packed with not only tasty fresh fruit, but also protein-packed Greek yogurt.
-It’s the perfect way to cool down while also filling your belly with something nutritious and satisfying!
+Today, we’re trading in plain old fruit pops for popsicles with some oomph!
+These 3-ingredient fruit and yogurt popsicles are loaded with fresh fruit and protein-packed Greek yogurt.
+They’re the perfect way to refresh yourself while also filling your belly with something nutritious and satisfying (double win)!

-These popsicles come in 4 flavors, but the creativity doesn’t have to stop there.
-Check out all of the variations for more than 16 different popsicle ideas!
-Let’s pop.
+We’ve got 4 flavors to choose from (strawberry, blueberry, pineapple, and kiwi), but the creativity doesn’t have to stop there.
+Check out all the variations for more than 16 simple, easy, and delicious popsicle ideas!
+Let’s pop, friends.

-- Greek Yogurt: First, you will need 1 ½ cups of plain Greek yogurt.
-I recommend using something that’s full fat (versus nonfat), which will give these popsicles a creamier, more bitable texture.
+- Greek Yogurt: First, we’ll need 1 ½ cups of plain Greek yogurt.
+I recommend using full-fat yogurt (versus non-fat) to give your popsicles a creamier, more biteable texture.

-- Fruit: Next, you will need 1 cup of your preferred fruit, with options including strawberry, pineapple, kiwi, or blueberry!
+- Fruit: Next, you’ll need 1 cup of your preferred fruit.
+We love strawberries, pineapple, kiwi, or blueberries!

 - Honey: Last but not least, ¼ cup of honey will add a subtle, naturally sweet flavor.
-Feel free to use maple syrup, sugar, or your favorite artificial sweetener here.
+Feel free to use maple syrup, sugar, or your favorite artificial sweetener (like stevia).

-- Mix the ingredients: First, stir together the yogurt, fruit, and honey until well combined.
+- Stir the yogurt, fruit, and honey until well combined.

-- Serve: To serve, run the mold under warm water for a few seconds to loosen up the popsicles.
-They should easily slide out of the mold.
+- Serve the popsicles by running the mold under warm water for a few seconds to loosen them.
+(They should easily slide out of the mold.)

-I put together four flavor options for these popsicles, but you can use virtually any fruit!
-Raspberries, blackberries, watermelon, limes (the tanginess is somewhat offset by the honey), orange, dragonfruit, or even grapes would all be delicious.
-Your options span to the entire world of fruit!
+I put together four flavor options for these fruit and yogurt popsicles, but you can use virtually anything!
+Raspberries, blackberries, watermelon, limes (the tanginess is somewhat offset by the honey), oranges, dragonfruit, or even grapes would all be delicious.
+Your options span the entire fruit world!

 With the strawberry version, it’s really easy to add other ingredients!
 Here are some easy ways to switch things up.

-- Basil: Create a yummy strawberry + basil flavor combo by adding a few fresh basil leaves to your mix.
-Tear the leaves into smaller pieces first.
+- Basil: Add a few fresh basil leaves to your mix to create a yummy strawberry-basil flavor combo.
+First, tear the leaves into smaller pieces.

-- Vanilla: If you like strawberry vanilla flavored things, create that with a few drops of vanilla extract!
+- Vanilla: If you like strawberry vanilla-flavored things, create that flavor with a few drops of vanilla extract!

 - Banana: Strawberry banana is a classic combo that can be easily recreated here!
-Just add chopped into your mix.
-Do ½ cup of each.
+Just add ½ cup of chopped bananas and strawberries into your mix.

-- Mixed Berry: Finally, create a mixed berry pop by using ⅓ cup of strawberries, blueberries, and raspberries.
+- Mixed Berry: Create a mixed berry pop with ⅓ cup each of strawberries, blueberries, and raspberries.

 Pineapple makes creating delicious tropical-inspired flavors super easy.

-- Mango: Go for a pineapple meets mango pairing for a yummy flavor that will have you craving some beach time!
+- Mango: Go for a pineapple-meets-mango pairing for a yummy flavor that will make you crave some beach time!

-- Coconut: Or add coconut (either real shaved pieces or extract) for a piña colada popsicle flavor!
+- Coconut: You can also add coconut (either real shaved pieces or extract) for a piña colada popsicle flavor!

-As for the kiwi flavor, this variation is great for sneaking in extra greens.
-After all, you gotta eat your veggies!
+The kiwi fruit and yogurt popsicle variation is great for sneaking in extra greens.
+(After all, you gotta eat your veggies!)

-- Spinach: Add blended spinach to your mix for an undetectable serving of greens.
+- Spinach: Add blended spinach for an undetectable serving of greens.

 - Spirulina: Include spirulina powder to give your body a boost of protein, B vitamins, and iron!

-- Tropical Flavors: Finally, if greens won’t cut it, add tropical flavors to your kiwi pops with pineapples, mangoes, or coconut!
+- Tropical Flavors: If the greens don’t cut it, make tropical kiwi pops with pineapples, mangoes, or coconut!

-- Vanilla: Like with strawberry, you can add vanilla to these pops to give a hint of extra flavor!
+- Vanilla: Like with strawberry, you can add vanilla extract to these pops for a hint of extra flavor!

-- Berries: Go halvsies by throwing in strawberries, raspberries, blackberries, (or any other type of berry!).
+- Berries: Go half-sies by throwing in strawberries, raspberries, and blackberries (or any other type of berry!).

 - Bananas: Treat yourself to a yummy blend of blueberries and bananas by replacing half of the blueberries with chopped banana!